Himesh021/LLDPractice/AI_USAGE.md

 - Return JSON only, with fixed category maxima

 That prompt is separate from the Cursor session that wrote the app.

+The evaluator was tested with intentionally different submissions, including a weak design, a keyword-heavy design that name-dropped patterns, and a structurally stronger design.
+The keyword-heavy submission did not receive a higher score simply because it contained more pattern names.

 ## Honesty limits